If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

-A cash management account is a hybrid account that allows you to save and spend all from the same account.
+A checking and savings account is a hybrid account that allows you to save and spend all from the same account.
 In some cases, you may also have access to a debit card, paper checks, and other payment conveniences, like auto bill pay.

 Cash management accounts are often offered by financial institutions that aren’t banks, but specialize in investing.
-These firms offer cash management accounts to enable their customers to spend, save, and invest money all in the same place.
+These firms offer checking and savings accounts to enable their customers to spend, save, and invest money all in the same place.

 Typically these institutions are partnered with traditional banks, so your money is still safe through FDIC insurance, but be sure to check since not all of them are.

-Interest rates for a cash management account are typically higher than what you’d earn with a traditional savings or checking account and, in many cases, the account pays the same rate on the entire balance (not just the “savings” portion of your account.)
+Interest rates for a checking and savings account are typically higher than what you’d earn with a traditional savings or checking account and, in many cases, the account pays the same rate on the entire balance (not just the “savings” portion of your account.)

-Because cash management accounts aren’t technically savings accounts, you aren’t limited to a certain number of transactions per month.
+Because checking and savings accounts aren’t technically savings accounts, you aren’t limited to a certain number of transactions per month.

 Speciality Savings Accounts

 The types of savings accounts listed above can be great places to grow your emergency fund or save money for a downpayment on a house.
 But if you’re looking to save for a more specific or longer-term goal, such as retirement or a child’s future education, you may want to open a more specialized account.